Following government guidelines, Project Arts Centre has reopened its doors!

 Please check the information below regularly before your visit to ensure you have the latest updates:

-The Gallery will reopen on Thursday 13th May 2021.
 Slots for attending the gallery must be booked through the exhibition’s page.
 Capacity will be limited to a maximum of three people per slot.
 We will wear face coverings and request that our visitors do too, as well as adhering to social distancing and hand hygiene guidelines laid out below.
-You can book now to attend Luminous Void: Twenty Years of Experimental Film Society.
+You’ll find updates on upcoming exhibitions here.

-From Thursday 13 May, the building will be open from Tuesday to Saturday, 12-5pm.
-It will be closed on Sundays and Mondays.
+From Thursday 13 May, the building will be open from Monday to Saturday, 12-5pm.
+It will be closed on Sundays.

 While the building is closed, our Box Office phonelines are open from 11am to 6pm, Monday to Saturday.
 To attend the Gallery when it reopens, you will need to book a free ticket through the exhibition’s page on our site.
 In booking this ticket, you will select a timeslot for your attendance.